Bitcoin mining is also not a solution as the profits are very low right now, considering the huge numbers of miners in the system.

 One last option that bears mentioning is what is called a “hardware wallet.”
 These are wallets created by various companies that allow people to hold and spend bitcoins with minimal connection to the Bitcoin network.

-How To Spend Bitcoins ?
+How To Spend Bitcoins?

 If and when you want to cash those bitcoins into fiat, your options will be to either sell them to a person directly for cash or to put it back into Coinbase or Circle and sell it there, where the cash will be put directly into your bank account after a few banking days.

 Piece of advice: I do not recommend accepting PayPal or any other reversible payment systems especially when trading with people you don’t know.
 These persons can reverse the transactions after receive your bitcoins claiming all kind of reasons like their account was hacked, or their credit card was stolen.
-As bitcoin is not reversible you will loose both the bitcoins and the cash received.
+As bitcoin is not reversible you will lose both the bitcoins and the cash received.

 Nowadays many companies accept bitcoin for their goods or services so finding places to spend bitcoins shouldn’t be too difficult.
 Bitcoin merchants and services section on InvestOpen.com forum list some reputable sellers there.

-Don’t you want to learn how to make money trading cryptocurrencies?
+Now that you know how to buy, sell and spend bitcoin, don’t you want to learn how to make money trading cryptocurrencies?